 Failure to maintain even these basic records will result in a punishment if you are inspected by officials.
-You therefore must ensure that you have a robust and reliable system for ensuring that these are kept up to date.
-If you need help creating a system, get in touch today and we can help put you on the right track for compliance.
+You, therefore, must ensure that you have a robust and reliable system for ensuring that these are kept up to date.
+If you need help creating a system, get in touch with our immigration lawyers today and we can help put you on the right track for compliance.

-Not updating COS system when employee leaves your employment
+Not updating the COS system when an employee leaves your employment

 As your employees' Tier 2 General Visa is tied to your business, it is vital that the Home Office is notified when a visa holder leaves your employment.
 This is because their visa becomes nullified and they are no longer permitted to work in the country.
 Failure to notify the Home Office is a serious offence and must not be committed.